ESCOBEDO COUNSELING SERVICES

 Dannette Escobedo, MA, LPC (she/her/hers)

-On a personal note, I am very proud to be a third generation Denver Native.
-I am happily married with two small daughters, one in first grade and the other a toddler.
+I am very proud to be a third generation Denver Native.
+I am happily married with two small daughters, one in sconed grade and the other in preschool.
 My spouse and I are in an interracial marriage, he is Latino and I am white.
 Our lives are rich with cultural experiences and teaching our daughters about their heritage.

 My hobbies include cooking, watching stand-up comedy, and playing with my girls.
 I love music, especially rock (indie, punk, grunge and shoegaze) and go to concerts as much as possible.
 I have quite the green thumb, and during the summer can be found in my garden picking fresh veggies and herbs for dinner.